MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ***Trials***: In tenants without AI Builder credits, users can start AI Builder trial.
 In that case, AI Builder capacity is linked to the user and don't need to be allocated. see [AI Builder Trial](/#AI-Builder-Trial)

-Learn more about AI Builder Licensing and Credit management  in  [Administer/Credit Management](credit-management.md) page.
+Learn more about AI Builder Licensing and Credit management  in  [Administer/AI Builder Licensing and Credit Management](credit-management.md) page.

 Learn more about AI Builder trials in [AI Builder trial](ai-builder-trials.md) page